sacrefies/csc643_bigdata/project2/docs/report.md

 *Figure 24: `reset()` to remove and recreate the data set*

 ## Running the App
-This web app is development for [Google App Engine][goog_python_app_engine].
+This web app is developed for the [Google App Engine][goog_python_app_engine].
 It can run locally without `Google Cloud Platform`'s `standard environment`.
-However there are a few things to be done before the app can be run.
+However, there are a few things to be done before the app can be run.

 ### Prerequisites
 Make sure the following software packages are installed.